CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-linux.md

 POCO is built as part of the engine (`engine/`) and picked up from its workdir automatically, so it no longer needs to be installed as a distro package.

-## Building
+## Clone the monorepo

-Development happens on the unified [Gerrit monorepo](https://gerrit.collaboraoffice.com/online): all the source code lives in one repository, with the former Collabora Office core under `engine/`.
-Code review uses Gerrit, not GitHub pull requests; see the [first contribution guide](https://forum.collaboraonline.com/t/your-first-pull-request/41) for the full workflow.
+All the source code now lives in a single Gerrit monorepo; the former Collabora Office core is the `engine/` subdirectory of the `online` repo, so there is no separate repository to clone any more.
+Code review happens on [Gerrit](https://gerrit.collaboraoffice.com/), not GitHub pull requests; see the [first contribution guide](https://forum.collaboraonline.com/t/your-first-pull-request/41) for the full workflow.

-### Clone the monorepo

 For an anonymous read-only clone:
 ```bash